Dhiya03/BudgetWise-mobile/LOCALIZATION_PLAN.md

 ### US-002: Premium Language Selection (Phase 1)
 **As a** Plus/Premium subscriber
-**I want** to switch the app language to Hindi, Tamil, or Telugu
+**I want** to switch the app language to Hindi, Tamil, Telugu, Kannada, or Malayalam
 **So that** I can use the app in my preferred language

 **Tasks:**
-- [ ] Create language dropdown component with 4 options (English, हिंदी, தமிழ், తెలుగు)
+- [ ] Create language dropdown component with 6 options (English, हिंदी, தமிழ், తెలుగు, ಕನ್ನಡ, മലയാളം)
 - [ ] Add language selection to Settings component
 - [ ] Create language context provider (LocalizationContext)
 - [ ] Implement localStorage to persist language choice